ShivangDholaria/CG-Assignment/README.md

 # Ping Pong Game (CG-Assignment)

+A simple Pong game made in C++ and OpenGL.

-This is a  Ping Pong Game which is an OpenGL Project where the user has to continuously hit the ball so that it does not passes it.
+This is a semeter end project.

+The user has to continuously hit the ball so that it does not passes it.

 <br/>